My Account

 • The Swim Library

-How to Teach Breaststroke to Kids – Water Safety Skill
+How to Teach Breaststroke to Kids – Our Swimming Tips

 Through the provision of interactive training modules, we are improving the quality of swimming training and teaching around the world.
 The Laurie Lawrence method of teaching breaststroke focuses on many different factors.
 It starts with isolating the kicking and pulling skills so that quick, efficient and correct mastery of breaststroke is achieved.